|

 Still looking for more information?

-If you’re still wanting more help on the “how-to” create digital downloads, I highly recommend this course by Tracie Fobes.
+If you still need more help creating digital downloads, I highly recommend this course by Tracie Fobes.

-It’s one of the more affordable courses around, but it’s packed with information on how to create products.
+It’s one of the more affordable courses around, but it’s packed with information on creating products.
 She even has advice on how to come up with printable ideas!

 You might want to try her free email course first.

 I’ve sold printables for years, but I still learned so much!
-The course impressed me so much that I immediately bought her course on growing an email list as well.
+The course impressed me so much that I immediately bought her course on growing an email list.
 This lady knows her stuff!

 Download a Digital Download Format and Size Cheat Sheet